StrangeBeeCorp/docs/docs/thehive/administration/email-intake-connector/connect-a-mailbox.md

 This topic provides step-by-step instructions for connecting a [mailbox](about-email-intake-connectors.md) in TheHive.

+This is useful when your organization receives alerts via email and you want to automatically convert them into alerts within TheHive.

 {!includes/administrator-access-manage-email-intake-connectors.md!}

 <h2>Procedure</h2>

 1. {!includes/platform-management-view-go-to.md!}

+    ---

 2. {!includes/connectors-tab-go-to.md!}

+    ---

 3. {!includes/email-intake-tab-go-to.md!}

+    ---

 4. Enter the time interval between refresh attempts.
 This setting applies to all connected mailboxes.

     !!! info "Manual refresh"
         If needed, you can also [manually trigger an email fetch](fetch-emails.md) for a mailbox.

+    ---

 5. Select :fontawesome-solid-plus:.

+    ---

 6. Configure your email intake connector by following these steps.
 IMAP configuration is required if your email provider is neither Google nor Microsoft.